jaydenseric/Barebones/README.md

 Most Sass variables should be set in `_config.scss` for convenience and to ensure their availability throughout the project.

-The [Bourbon mixin library](http://bourbon.io) and more are available from `_utilities.scss`.
+The [Bourbon mixin library](http://bourbon.io) and other handy mixins are available from `_utilities.scss`.
 Add more of your own here as required.

 Declare your fonts in `_fonts.scss`.